 The structure of a hedge

-From the herbaceous vegetation at the bottom, to the woody shrubs that make up the structure and the trees that tower above the hedge canopy, all the parts that make up a hedge play a role for wildlife.
+From the herbaceous vegetation at the bottom, to the woody shrubs that make up the structure and the trees that tower above the hedge canopy, each hedgerow component contributes important resources to wildlife.

 1. Hedgerow trees

 Hedgerow trees, especially old trees, benefit birds, bats, invertebrates and more.
 Trees are important for many bird behaviours, and are used as song-posts and territory markers.
 Oak and willow trees can support over 400 insect species each and ancient trees can contain dead wood, a rare habitat, home to a number of rare specialist species.